 The delta-8 products on the market can vary significantly in their strength.
 As you find the right amount of delta-8, always consider the concentration of a product’s serving.
 These will be measured in milligrams (mg) and should be visible on the packaging.

 For example, one type of delta 8 gummies may provide 25 mg of delta-8 THC per gummy, while another may provide 50 mg per gummy.

 Additional cannabinoids or terpenes

 Some delta-8 products contain a blend of cannabinoids, which can influence how the product impacts you and makes you feel.
 Sometimes products mix delta 8, delta 9, and delta 10.
-For example, Koi Delta 8-9-10 Pop Crystals combine delta-8 THC with delta-9 THC and delta-10 THC for unique effects compared to using delta-8 alone.
+And sometimes other cannabinoids can enter the blend.
+For example, Koi Delta 8 THC + THC-O + THC-P Disposable Vapes combine delta-8 THC with THC-O and THC-P for unique effects compared to using delta-8 alone.